 Travelling to/from Europe (and Ireland)

 - Customs and Immigration procedures are likely to become more burdensome.
-Fortunately the online GAR system will continue, but possibly with longer advance notice periods.
+Fortunately the online GAR system will continue for private flights without goods above £270 per person.
 You can continue to fly to Europe from a grass strip, with the Border Force making individual agreements to allow this.
-A blanket dispensation has been granted to permit this while individual agreements with each airstrip are put in place.
+A blanket dispensation has been granted to permit this until June 2022 while individual agreements with each airstrip are put in place.

 - Northern Ireland will be treated as if part of the EU for Customs purposes, and thus Customs checks may be required for visiting aircraft.